 - PDGF (Platelet-derived Growth Factor) initiates connective tissue healing through the promotion of collagen and protein synthesis.

-- The primary effect of PDGF seems to be its mitogenic activity to mesoderm-derived cells such as fibroblasts (produces collagen a building block of new cartilage),
+- The primary effect of PDGF seems to be its mitogenic activity on mesoderm-derived cells such as fibroblasts (which produce collagen, a building block of new cartilage),

 - Vascular muscle cells (new blood vessels to bring healing factors to the injury).

 - Glial cells (protects nerves) and chondrocytes (the stuff cartilage is made of – see our article on Extracellular Matrix).